isaacnmm/pestpolicy-hugo2XX/content/posts/best-snake-repellent-for-yards/index.md

 Thus, below I've reviewed the seven [best](https://pestpolicy.com/best-chipmunk-repellents/) snake repellents for your yard.
 Also, check these
 [best drain cleaners](https://pestpolicy.com/best-drain-cleaner//)
 .
-**See these snake repellents.�**
+**See these snake repellents.**

 ## **1. Our #1 Top Pick: Ortho Snake B Gon Snake Repellent Granules**

-Powerful, effective, and safe - this Ortho Snake repellent is just what you need to keep snakes off your yard.�When applied to garden soil around plants, flowers, and turf, these repellent granules prevent snakes from entering your garden, nesting, and even foraging.
+Powerful, effective, and safe - this Ortho Snake repellent is just what you need to keep snakes off your yard.When applied to garden soil around plants, flowers, and turf, these repellent granules prevent snakes from entering your garden, nesting, and even foraging.
 - The Ortho snake repellent comes in the form of granules that deliver a rain-resistant and long-lasting performance.
 The manufacturer recommends reapplying the granules every 30 days or at the sight of a snake.
-- So how does it work?�Well, this best snake repellent contains high concentrations of natural oils like Castor Oil, Cinnamon Oil, Clove Oil, Geraniol, and Peppermint oil - which are comparable to theflea spray for the yard.
+- So how does it work?Well, this best snake repellent contains high concentrations of natural oils like Castor Oil, Cinnamon Oil, Clove Oil, Geraniol, and Peppermint oil - which are comparable to theflea spray for the yard.
 This powerful concoction overwhelms the snakes sense of smell, making it hard for it to smell its prey.
 The snake then moves away in search of fresh air.
 Its completely safe for plants, pets, and humans, and comes in a 2lb container which is enough to cover at least 1440 sq. ft.
 Its also budget-friendly.
 Related:
 Best fungicide for Powdery Mildew